sgryphon/kubernetes-ipv6/README.md

 ### Routing alternatives

+If `ndppd` does not suite your needs, then you can look at the basic NDP proxy support in Linux, or at the BGP support in Calico.

 #### Basic NDP proxy

 Linux directly supports NDP proxying for individual addresses, although the functionality is considered deprecated: